rpsft/etlbox/ETLBoxDocu/articles/getting_started.md

 - Power your data ingestion and integration tools.
 - Consume large CSV, Excel or Json files

+### Data integration

+Data integration solves the problem of moving, transforming, and consolidating information from various sources like databases, applications, files, and web services.
+Bringing them together enables you to cleanse, standarize, de-duplicate, manipulate, and synchronize them.
+Data integration can play an important role in any project, and it can be critical to have a rock-solid solution in place that is able to integrate numerous applications, services and databases.
+ETLBox as an Extract, transform, and load (ETL) tool is a perfect fit when you need to create a data integration solution.

 ### Common data API

 ETLBox provides you with a single API for working with data.